 This is a curated list of books I’ve enjoyed and recommend, organized by subject.
-I also have a list of Recommended Articles.
+I also have a list of Suggested Articles.

 Capitalism, Socialism & Working-Class Politics